Call Today! Free Immediate Response (818) 781-1570

 Again, it's important to note this registry is accessible to the public, and all registered offenders can be found listed on the registry.

 A sex crime registry can affect an individual's entire life.
-This is true because the registry has a far-reaching impact that can affect an offender's personal relationships, job prospects and professional licensing, the ability to obtain housing, and psyche.
+This is true because the registry has a far-reaching impact that can affect an offender's personal relationships, job prospects, professional licensing, the ability to obtain housing and psyche.

-The State of California enacted Penal Code 290 in which it lays out the information about the offender and the crime that may be published.
-Today, there are .
+The State of California enacted Penal Code 290, which lays out the information about the offender and the crime that may be published.
+Today, there are.
 Let's examine how sex offender registration can impact your life.

 The Impact of Registering as a Sex Offender